-26. Significant accounting policies
+25. Significant accounting policies

-26.1.
+25.1.
 Statement of compliance

 The financial statements comply in all material aspects with Indian Accounting Standards (Ind AS) notified under the Section 133 of the Companies Act, 2013 (the Act), Companies (Indian Accounting Standards) Rules, 2015, relevant amendment rules issued thereafter and other relevant provisions of the Act.
-Except for the changes below, the Company has consistently applied accounting policies to all periods.
+The Company has consistently applied accounting policies to all periods.